IgniteUI/igniteui-xplat-docs/doc/en/components/pie-chart.md

 ## Required Modules

-The `XamPieChart` requires the following modules.
+The `XamPieChart` requires the following modules:

 ```razor
 PieChartModule